gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Updated the import action to support new library filetype
 - Updated the app store primary category to "News" and secondary category to "Entertainment"

+- Fixed the animation of the preferences window when changing tabs
+- Fixed an issue caching images between app launches
+- Fixed where cached images were not being set correctly, causing an extra network load
+- Fixed issue with small podcast images not sizing correctly
+- Fixed an issue seeking the player to the correct starting position on startup
+- Fixed a crash that occurred when changing Bluetooth devices
 - Fixed visual issues when scroll bars are always visible that would make the highlight outlines render incorrectly in the Now Playing sidebar
 - Fixed issues with sandbox permissions when saving podcasts to custom directories
 - Fixed issues updating Control Center with episode information